mujavidb/visual-studio-meeting-scheduler/documentdb/server/readme.md

 <h3>Create a Document</h3>
 <p>
-    In our system, every VSTS Account has it's own document, so if a VSTS account hasn't used the extension before you will have to create a Document for that account using this API call
+    In our system, every VSTS Account has it's own document, so if a VSTS account hasn't used the extension before you will have to create a Document for that account using this API call.

+    IMPORTANT: Make sure the accountID you use to create this is the account-id of the VSTS account!!
 </p>
 <p>Make a GET request on</p>
 ```